-We have seen several iterations of hot pink hair hit the runways and the streets over the last year, each of them showcasing a different, creative way to wear the popular trend.
+We have seen several iterations of the hot pink hair color hit the runways and the streets over the last year, each of them showcasing a different, creative way to wear the popular trend.
 We’ve had looks like pink ombré as well as edgy hot pink undercuts trend both online and in real life.